TexasDigitalLibrary/tdr-assessment-scripts/README.md

 | `METRICS_DV` | Boolean toggle | `false` | If `true`, retrieves/uses native Dataverse usage metrics. |
 | `CURRENT_MEMBERS` | Boolean toggle | `false` | If `true`, restricts graphs/reports to current TDR member institutions, excluding former or newly added members. |
 | `SPLIT_INSTITUTION_OUTPUT` | Boolean toggle *(in development)* | `false` | If `true`, splits combined dataset output by institution.
 Automatically disabled when `ONLY_MY_INSTITUTION` is `true`. |

+`MY_INSTITUTION` **must** be entered from this controlled vocabulary:
+  * 'Baylor U'
+  * 'Lamar U'
+  * 'SMU'
+  * 'TAMU'
+  * 'TAMU Galveston'
+  * 'TAMIU'
+  * 'Texas State U'
+  * 'Texas Tech U'
+  * 'Texas Women's U'
+  * 'U Houston'
+  * 'UNT-HSC'
+  * 'UT Arlington'
+  * 'UT Austin'
+  * 'UTHSCSA'
+  * 'UT Southwestern'
+It is possible to update this if you really do not like your institution's shorthand name, but it has to be changed in many other places (mainly `config.json` but also some of the actual notebooks to avoid breaking the entire script)

 ### Third-party API access
 Users will need to create accounts for [Dataverse](https://guides.dataverse.org/en/latest/api/auth.html) in order to obtain personalized API keys, add those to the *.env* file (as `DATAVERSE_TOKEN`).